 Urban Assault is a superb and highly underrated blend of real-time strategy and first-person shooter genres – much like Uprising but with significant differences, particularly in strategic options.
 The Adrenaline Vault's detailed review says it all: |

-The enemy AI is fairly good, and varies in style depending on what race you're fighting.
+The enemy AI is fairly good and varies in style depending on what race you're fighting.
 Some races are aggressive to a fault, while others use tracking devices and scouts to determine their actions.
 The main problem with the AI are those units on the player's payroll.
-The units you command aren't the brightest pupils in the classroom, and oftentimes have trouble doing simple things, like pathfinding.
+The units you command aren't the brightest, and oftentimes have trouble doing simple things like pathfinding.

-The difficulty in the game is on par with its siblings Uprising and Battlezone, which I consider both difficult games.
-This is not to say the game is too difficult; it is not, but no dynamic campaign means you'll be doing some replay.
-The game does ship with a readme file that explains how to play on an easier level of difficulty, but technically there is no difficulty setting.
+The difficulty is on par with its siblings Uprising and Battlezone, which I consider difficult games both.
+This is not to say the game is too difficult, though no dynamic campaign means you'll be replaying some missions for sure.
+The game does ship with a readme file that explains how to play on an easier level of difficulty, but technically there are no difficulty settings.
 Urban Assault, while not quite as good as Battlezone, is a strong entry into one of the most exciting genres in gaming today.
-While not entirely original in premise or gameplay, [Urban Assault] is unique in scope, delivery, and style, and therefore worth playing to anyone interested in strategy and action games."
+While not entirely original in premise or gameplay, it is unique in scope, delivery, and style, and therefore worth playing to anyone interested in strategy and action games."

 Reviewed by: Underdogs